Table Of Contents

 Lactococcus lactis

 Lactococcus lactis is a microorganism used in the food industry that has been found to stimulate the growth of beneficial gut microbes.
-The health benefits of Lactococcus lactis include helping to increase good bacteria in the digestive system and can treat digestive issues like irritable bowel syndrome.
+The health benefits of Lactococcus lactis include helping to increase good bacteria in the digestive system and treat digestive issues like irritable bowel syndrome.

 Bifidobacterium longum